-36.1 Notice Period
+- 36.1 Notice Period - 36.1.1 The employee/employer may terminate the employment agreement with four weeks' written notice, unless otherwise negotiated.
+Agreement for a shorter notice period will not be unreasonably withheld.

-- 36.1.1 The employee/employer may terminate the employment agreement with four weeks' written notice, unless otherwise negotiated with the employer.
-Agreement for a shorter notice period will not be unreasonably withheld. - 36.2 Abandonment of Employment
+36.2 Abandonment of Employment

-An employee absent from work for three consecutive working days without notification to the employer or without appropriate authorisation from the employer will be considered bythe employer as having terminated their employment without notice, unless the employee is able to show they were unable to fulfil their obligations under this section through no fault of their own.
-The employer will make all reasonable efforts to contact the employee during the three days period of un-notified absence.
+An employee absent from work for three consecutive working days without notification to the employer or without appropriate authorisation from the employer will be considered by the employer as having terminated their employment without notice, unless the employee is able to show they were unable to fulfil their obligations under this section through no fault of their own.
+The employer will make all reasonable efforts to contact the employee during the three day period of unnotified absence.